EddBr/eddbr.github.io/about.markdown

     <h2>What I'm researching</h2>
     <div class="research-item">
       <h3>My dissertation: LLM Agents with Reinforcement Learning</h3>
       <p>I'm exploring the theoretical foundations of how large language models can be enhanced through reinforcement learning.
-It's fascinating to think about how we can create AI agents that are both more capable and safer.</p>
+It's exciting exploring the field to make AI agents more interpretable and effective.</p>
     </div>

     <div class="research-item">
       <h3>Stanford IxD Research Lab</h3>
-      <p>I had the amazing opportunity to do research at Stanford's Interaction Design Research Lab, working with <a href="https://juliamarkel.github.io" target="_blank">Julia Markel</a> on projects that explore how technology and human behavior intersect.
-It really opened my eyes to the human side of technology.</p>
+      <p>I had the amazing opportunity to do research at Stanford's Interaction Design Research Lab, working with <a href="https://juliamarkel.github.io" target="_blank">Julia Markel</a> to create Identity Amplification -- a design process for GenAI tools that has more consideration of possible externalities.</p>
     </div>
   </section>